Witold Wojtkiewicz

-Witold Wojtkiewicz (29 December 1879 in Warsaw – 14 June 1909 in Warsaw) was a Polish painter, illustrator and printmaker.
+Witold Wojtkiewicz (29 December 1879 – 14 June 1909) was a Polish painter, illustrator and printmaker.
 Although generally considered an Expressionist, some of his works are precursors of Surrealism.

 Biography

 He came from a family of eleven children.
 His father was the chief cashier at Bank Handlowy and did not support Witold's desire to become an artist.
 Nevertheless, he was able to enroll at the Warsaw school of drawing, where he studied with Jan Kauzik.
 After a brief attempt to study at the Imperial Academy of Arts, he continued at the Kraków Academy of Fine Arts from 1903 to 1904 with Leon Wyczółkowski; supporting himself by doing illustrations for the short-lived satirical magazine, Liberum Veto.